Songkran (Thailand): Elsewhere

 Songkran is celebrated by the Malaysian Siamese community, particularly in the states of Kedah, Kelantan, Penang, Perak, Perlis and Terengganu where most Siamese are located.

-The festival is celebrated as Sangken in northeastern areas of India and as Bizu, Boisuk, Shangrai, and Boisabi in the Chittagong Hill Tracts of Bangladesh, which is the traditional New Year's Day by the indigenous Hindu people and Buddhist community.
-The Sangken festival is celebrated by the Tai people — Khamti people Khamyang, Phake and Turung people.
-The festival is also celebrated by Singpho, Tikhak (Tangsa) and Duoniya people.
-Sangken generally falls in the month of 'Naun Ha', the fifth month of the year of the Tai Lunar calendar coinciding with the month of April.
-It is celebrated in the last days of the old year and the lunar new year begins on the day just after the end of the festival.

 In Japan, Songkran festival observance held along with the Hot Spring festival, Beppu Hatto Onsen Matsuri, in Beppu city, Ōita Prefecture, called Beppu Songkran Festival, not only water-splashing observance but also Thai cultural fanfares occurred, and also held at the world's wettest music festival, S2O Japan Songkran Music Festival.
-It's combination of Thai-Japan culture and depiction of long time relation of each other.

 Songkran is celebrated annually on the U.S. territory of Wake Island by Air Force members and American and Thai contractors, including New York State for commemorating the Asian American community's celebration of Songkran on April as an important cultural event on the state according to Assembly Resolution No. 1059.

 Controversies

 Roadway fatalities

 Police statistics show that the death toll from road accidents doubles during the annual Songkran holiday.
 Between 2009 and 2013 there were about 27 road deaths per day during non-holiday periods and an average of 52 road deaths per day during Songkran.
 Thailand has among the highest traffic fatality rates in the world, along with Liberia, Congo, and Tanzania.
 Approximately 70–80 percent of the accidents that occur during the long holiday period are motorcycle accidents.
 About 10,000 people per year die in motorcycle accidents.

 The National Council for Peace and Order (NCPO) says a total of 110,909 people were arrested and 5,772 vehicles impounded at road safety checkpoints across the country between 9–16 April 2016.
 In 2018 the number of offenders arrested at 2,029 checkpoints had risen to 146,589.
 Of these, 39,572 had failed to wear crash helmets and 37,779 carried no driving licence.
 Reacting to the numbers, the prime minister "ordered stricter enforcement of the law"; the interior minister said he would "propose greater efforts in raising awareness as an additional measure, insisting that traffic laws were [already] strictly enforced"; and deputy prime minister Prawit Wongsuwan said he would "work harder to ensure motorcyclists wore helmets".

 This period is known locally as "7 dangerous days".